Vince Thurkettle –

 • Vince Thurkettle and I met up with Col Halt in the forest in 2009 February for a German TV programme – see here.
 We all got on fine!

-• The lighthouse subsequently went through two changes of bulb, ending up about eight times fainter than when the UFO sighting occurred, as well as being whiter in colour.
+• The lighthouse subsequently went through two changes of bulb, ending up about eight times fainter than when the UFO sighting occurred, as well as being whiter in colour –see the sidebar headed ‘How bright was the light’ on this page.
 Even so, it could still appear distinctly orange – see this footage taken in 2008 by film-maker Adrian Frearson (scroll down to ‘Orfordness lighthouse test shots’).

 It was finally switched off in the summer of 2013 and was demolished in 2020.
 For close-ups taken on Orford Ness itself, see this page.

 • Vince has confirmed for me in writing that he, too, had once been fooled by the lighthouse: ‘You say the beam was “startling” – and yes it was.
 I will have told you that my first sight of the beam in the forest at night was a shock as I thought we had deer poachers out “lamping” deer.
 A brilliant light amongst the trees, which came and went.
 It took me a few minutes hiding, in case they shot at me, wondering why I couldn't hear the engine of the poacher's vehicle before I suddenly figured it was the lighthouse.
 I then felt a fool and was glad I had not gone to get the Head Forester for help with the poachers as I had thought to do!’
 So much for those who assert that the lighthouse beam could not possibly have been mistaken for anything else.